yasminbtrsy/Group-C-Halal-Food-Finder-Nutrition-Guide/README.md

 - Users can explore visual tips and hadith for inspiration.
 - Links to additional educational resources on Islamic dietary practices
 -  **Feature 5**: Meal Planner
-- Create and manage weekly halal meal plans
+- Create and manage everyday meal plans
 - Categorizes meals into breakfast, lunch, dinner, and snacks.
 - Interactive meal planning tool for weekly organization.
 - Option to add meals to track your meals intake.